Peace before economy for Russia sanctions, German Fin Min tells paper

 He said Germany was looking carefully at existing contracts, even those signed before the Ukraine crisis erupted.
 "I would have expected the same of France and Britain," he said.
 "If you're not careful, it quickly turns into (doing) business with death."

-However, he suggested that the European Union should consider helping those firms hit by cancelled orders.
+However, he suggested that the European Union should consider helping those firms hit by canceled orders.

 "In such cases, I think it would be appropriate as part of European solidarity to help firms avoid bankruptcy or loss of orders.
 Then we must make sure that there is replacement financing," Gabriel said.